jackstapleton/rdb-autoscaling/whitepaper.md

 ### Auto Scaling in Q

-`asg/util.q` holds a number of api functions to interact with the `aws autoscaling` cli.
+The `asg/util.q` file holds a number of API functions to interact with the `aws autoscaling` cli.

 We will use the cli for two purposes: